 As a result, students may incur less debt when paying for their education, making it simpler for them to concentrate on their academic and professional objectives without worrying about mounting debt.

-Getting into Cornell University is no easy feat, but with preparation and the right mindset, you can increase your chances of success.
-Hence, start preparing for it beforehand to achieve your academic goals and unlock opportunities at this Ivy League institution.
+Getting into Cornell University is no easy feat, but preparation and the right mindset can help you strengthen your application.
+Start preparing early to support your academic goals and unlock opportunities at this Ivy League institution.

 About the Author: Hyun Lee